 2. APPLICATION PROCEDURE (see also accompanying calendar)

-- The application for admission is available in French, German, and English, and may be downloaded from the website of the Académie de Strasbourg beginning Monday, 15 February, 2016.
+- The application for admission is available in French, German, and English, and may be downloaded from the website of the Académie de Strasbourg beginning Monday, 19 February (deadline : Friday, 23 March) 2018.

-- The deadline for filing an application, with the DIVEL (the enrollmentg administration services of the Académie de Strasbourg), complete with all required supporting documents, is Thursday, 31 March, 2016.
+- The deadline for filing an application, with the DIVEL (the enrollment administration services of the Académie de Strasbourg), complete with all required supporting documents, is Tuesday, 3 April, 2018.
 Applications sent by mail must be postmarked by this date.
-Late or incomplete applications will be considered in June.
+Late or incomplete applications will not be considered.

 - Supporting documents in languages other than the three vehicular languages of the school must be accompanied by an official translation into one of these three languages.

 - All correspondence with the Services Académiques of the Académie de Strasbourg must take place in French exclusively.

 - No application will be accepted directly by the school.
 Meetings between families and school personnel will be scheduled only after acceptance to the school.